jackhman/sergio-martin-rubio-site/_posts/2019-10-10-automated-dependency-updates-with-dependabot.md

 ## Advance Integrations

 **Dependabot** can be also used by itself.
 The oficial repository provides a [_Ruby_ script](https://github.com/dependabot/dependabot-script) to run it with _Docker_ or have a repository dedicated to the script and configure a _GitLab CI_ pipeline to run it periodically.

+For instance, you could setup a **GitLab CI** with an **Azure** repo by following the next steps:

+1. Clone the [dependabot-script repo](https://github.com/dependabot/dependabot-script.git) and create a new project on **GitLab**
+2. Rename `.gitlab-ci.example.yml` to `.gitlab-ci.yml`
+3. Get the values of the required global variables:
+    - `AZURE_ACCESS_TOKEN` -> Go to your _Azure Devops profile_, _Security_, _Personal access tokens_, _+ New Token_
+    - `PROJECT_PATH` -> For _https://dev.azure.com/econsergio/_git/spring-boot-demo_ will be `econsergio/_git/spring-boot-demo`
+    - `PACKAGE_MANAGER_SET` -> _maven_ for this example
+4. Create a new pipeline schedule -> Go to _CI/CD_, _Schedules_
+5. Set in the schedule the required variables
+6. The script creates a branch and PR on _Azure_

+{% include elements/figure.html image="https://lh3.googleusercontent.com/f-IlBiczAsWjFzgZahHugQ4vLGsD3qUTChuJl1vCT11IYsWJ9ysoJrP5sjXYD7VDUc7y3aMz1EctSw_QVQ=w800-no-tmp.jpg" caption="Azure Dependabot Branch" %}

+{% include elements/figure.html image="https://lh3.googleusercontent.com/MRbvNKE_m5SkUZY5wgkEup_6tf0Vzu23rEI8cEsta-FzIeYMf8Tz7zeaBVwa7wjP1M9UHul3C1-lv5pq4Q=w800-no-tmp.jpg" caption="Azure Dependabot Dependecy Diff Updates" %}

+{% include elements/figure.html image="https://lh3.googleusercontent.com/KK1HqPnX3wTNFH2qT5ljWRjmDMWn1UJw6dBaeawaNYklHd7F27sjrZn_A27rNu-xrsk_Mov6ggkkqQC1kQ=w800-no-tmp.jpg" caption="Azure Dependabot PR" %}

+# Conclusion

+As you can see Dependabot is very flexible and will take care of all your projects dependency updates.
+Despite it has been adquired by GitHub, you can run it on GitLab and point to projects on **Azure** or **GitLab**.